Introverts or Extroverts: Who’s Better at Real Estate?

 They possess two key qualities that most people take for granted:

 - They know when to listen.

-In plain text: They know when to push leads, but they also know when to shut their mouth.
-They follow the Goldilocks Standard.
-The Doctrine of the Mean.
-The Law of Thermodynamics.
-You get the meaning by now.
+In plain text: They know when to push leads, but they also know when to listen and back off.
+They follow the Goldilocks Standard (just right).
 They are a balanced group that leans to no extreme.
 They can initiate conversations, but don’t need to be at the center of them.
 This is golden for a real estate agent.

 Want to Get Better at Selling Real Estate?